doruirimescu/decision-making/README.md

 * **Dataset:** A set of data points that belong to a model
 * **Data point:** One ParameterData for each parameter of the model.
 The decision candidate.
 This represents, for example, one apartment, one interview candidate, etc.
 * **ParameterData** The name, numerical value and score stored in the dataset, that correspond to a model parameter

+**TODO**: rename Normalizer into Scoring / Scorer / ScoreFunction / ScoringFunction.
+It is a more intuitive metaphor

 ---
 ## Model building
 * The model describes the setup for the decision-making problem